proudmonkey/ApiBoilerPlate/README.md

 2. Run `dotnet new -i apiboilerplate.aspnetcore`.
 This will install the template in your machine.
 3. Run `dotnet new apiboilerplate --name "MyAPI" -o samples`.
 This will generate the project template named `MyAPI` within the `samples` directory.

-Once installed, you should see this output below:
+Once installed, you should see the following console message:

 > The template "ASP.NET Core API Template for .NET Core 3.x" was created successfully.

-## Install the Template from the Visual Studio Marketplace
+## Install the Template from Visual Studio Marketplace

 1. Fire up Visual Studio 2019, click `Continue without code` link.
 2. On the `Extensions` menu, click `Manage Extensions`.